- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Sabre Insurance Group is:

 The 'return' is the amount earned after tax over the last twelve months.
-So, this means that for every £1 of its shareholder's investments, the company generates a profit of £0.15.
+That means that for every £1 worth of shareholders' equity, the company generated £0.16 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

 To begin with, Sabre Insurance Group seems to have a respectable ROE.
-Further, the company's ROE compares quite favorably to the industry average of 9.9%.
-Probably as a result of this, Sabre Insurance Group was able to see a decent growth of 6.5% over the last five years.
+Further, the company's ROE compares quite favorably to the industry average of 12%.
+This probably laid the ground for Sabre Insurance Group's moderate 9.5% net income growth seen over the past five years.

-We then performed a comparison between Sabre Insurance Group's net income growth with the industry, which revealed that the company's growth is similar to the average industry growth of 6.5% in the same period.
+As a next step, we compared Sabre Insurance Group's net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 12% in the same period.

 Earnings growth is an important metric to consider when valuing a stock.
-The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
+This then helps them determine if the stock is placed for a bright or bleak future.
 What is SBRE worth today?
 The intrinsic value infographic in our free research report helps visualize whether SBRE is currently mispriced by the market.

 Is Sabre Insurance Group Making Efficient Use Of Its Profits?

-In total, we are pretty happy with Sabre Insurance Group's performance.
-Especially the high ROE, Which has contributed to the impressive growth seen in earnings.
-Despite the company reinvesting only a small portion of its profits, it still has managed to grow its earnings so that is appreciable.
-The latest industry analyst forecasts show that the company is expected to maintain its current growth rate.
+On the whole, we do feel that Sabre Insurance Group has some positive attributes.
+The company has grown its earnings moderately as previously discussed.
+Still, the high ROE could have been even more beneficial to investors had the company been reinvesting more of its profits.
+As highlighted earlier, the current reinvestment rate appears to be quite low.
+With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.